pymc-devs/pymc-examples/examples/case_studies/Missing_Data_Imputation.myst.md

 az.summary(idata_uniform, var_names=["alphas", "beta", "sigmas"], stat_focus="median")
 ```

 We can see how the choice of sampling distribution has induced different parameter estimates on the beta coefficients across our two models.
-The two imputations broadly agrees with the figures reported in Ender's book.
+The two imputations broadly agrees at the level of the parameters, but they meaningfully differ in their implications.

 ```{code-cell} ipython3
 az.plot_forest(